slausmeister/AutoHDR/readme.md

 ![Local Rotation](./assets/local_rotation.png)

 # Label smoothing
 Label smoothing tackles the problem that the labels in the dataset are noisy.
-This noise is especially relevant in our dataset, as in the artistic process of editing a photo there are no right or wrong settings.
+This noise is especially relevant in our dataset, as in the artistic process of editing a photo, there are no right or wrong settings.
 Furthermore if you were to give a photographer the same photo to edit twice, we are quite certain, that the result would not be the same.

 [Szegedy et al., 2016] introduces label smoothing for classification tasks, by assuming that for a small $\varepsilon>0$ the training set label is correct with only probability $1-\varepsilon$ and incorrect otherwise.
 We now strive to come up with a similar mechanism for regression tasks reflecting the lack of a correct choice in the task.